julianfbeck/vitomuci-cli/README.md

-    -d, --duration [duration]  the duration of the clips the file gets split to (default: 18) -n, --name [name]          the name of the clips and metadata (default: null) -c, --cover                if a cover photo should be added to the mp3 metadata -m, --metadata             adds metadata to all generated clips to combine them to one compilation -r, --rename               removes text inside brackets to cleanup filenames like (1080p) -h, --help                 output usage information
+    -d, --duration [duration]  the duration of the clips the file gets split to (default: 18) -n, --name [name]          the name of the clips and metadata (default: null) -c, --cover                if a cover photo should be added to the mp3 metadata -m, --metadata             adds metadata to all generated clips to combine them to one album -r, --rename               removes text inside brackets to cleanup filenames like (1080p) -h, --help                 output usage information
 ```